aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgradialgradientelementbuilder/cx/_index.md

 ---
 title: SVGRadialGradientElementBuilder.Cx
 second_title: Aspose.SVG for .NET API Reference
-description: SVGRadialGradientElementBuilder method.
+description: SVGRadialGradientElementBuilder Cx method.
 Sets the cx attribute of the SVG radialGradient element specifying the x-coordinate of the center of the gradient
 type: docs
 weight: 50
 url: /net/aspose.svg.builder/svgradialgradientelementbuilder/cx/